fanartie/arthur-do-it-right/redux-1/index.md

-How can we reduce the immutable state with updating only one element of array ?
+How can we reduce the immutable state by updating only one array element?

 Introducing the 'immer' library.
 [https://www.npmjs.com/package/immer](https://www.npmjs.com/package/immer)